 I recently told my wife that I have become so accustomed to cloud office tools that I sort of resent the times when I have to actually open a file using Word or Excel.
-It was in jest (mostly), but in my opinion there is a better way.
+It was in jest (mostly), but in my opinion, there is a better way.
 There is a better way to co-create a proposal or functional specification.
-There is a more effective way to receive and provide feedback on a presentation, or schedule a meeting, or chat in real time with a teammate.
-This line of thought lead me recently to present at a Little Rock Drupal meetup on collaboration tools that Mediacurrent uses to effectively work with 43 teammates across 12 states as well as clients all over the country.
+There is a more effective way to receive and provide feedback on a presentation or schedule a meeting, or chat in real-time with a teammate.
+This line of thought led me recently to present at a Little Rock Drupal meetup on collaboration tools that Mediacurrent uses to effectively work with teammates across more than12 states as well as clients all over the country.

 Though I’m a huge fan of working remotely, you don’t have to work remotely to benefit from the many online tools available these days.
 People working in the same office can definitely benefit from implementing some of these tools into their daily workflow.